 - Setting up an emotional triangle - we may try to keep the other two people in our life from knowing the impact they have on each other

-- Denial - alongside our intrusive, obsessive thinking, we may have an element of sexual attraction, an intense romantic desire, which if fulfilled, damages our existing relationship, marriage (limerence)
+- Denial - alongside our intrusive, obsessive thinking, we may have an element of sexual attraction, an intense romantic desire, which if fulfilled, damages our existing relationship, marriage

 - Breaking of trust in our relationship, marriage

 Breaking Off From An Emotional Affair We may have a pattern of getting sucked in to damaging, intense unconsummated emotional relationships, connected to our unconscious baggage, unmet love needs.
 It can be painful to give this up, take time for ourself to grieve, if that is our choice.
 Enlisting the support of good, safe friends (not connected to our special close friend) setting up a form of accountability may assist us.
-Allowing our lonely feelings, replacing our emptiness with something fulfilling may be part of the healing process.
+Allowing our lonely feelings, replacing our emptiness with fulfilling nourishing experiences may be part of the healing process.
 Some of us may want to consider reinvigorating our relationship, marriage and talking to our partner, that we've been sharing more with our friend than with them, that this no longer feels right and we want to be close again with them, talking about how we've grown apart and that we want our relationship to heal and grow, be open, honest, real, alive with an emotional connection.
 (See also The Challenges Ahead For Both Of Us)

 Seeing Someone Else, Affairs, Infidelity, Cheating In Our Relationship